CRITBINOM

 Notes 🔗

-The CRITBINOM function assumes that the trials are independent and have a constant probability of success.
-It is designed for scenarios with discrete, binary outcomes and is particularly relevant in decision-making processes reliant on the determination of critical thresholds and anticipated success rates.
+The CRITBINOM function assumes that your trials are independent and have a constant probability of success.
+It is designed for scenarios with discrete, binary outcomes and is useful in decision-making processes that rely on determining critical thresholds and anticipated success rates.

 Questions 🔗